Golden Gate Ferry Company: Berkeley ferry

 At the beginning of service, before the merger with SP, four specially-built diesel ferry boats ran every 15 minutes between Berkeley and San Francisco via the pier: The Golden Bear, the Golden Poppy, the Golden State, and the Golden Dawn, all painted yellow.
 Over the years, other ferries owned by the company were occasionally employed.
-Upon merging with the SP, the boats were all re-painted in the standard Southern Pacific maritime white.
+Upon merging with the Southern Pacific railroad, the boats were all re-painted in the standard Southern Pacific maritime white.

 Between 1926 and 1937, the Pier served as an integral part of the Lincoln Highway (the first road across America), and then subsequently U.S. Route 40.
 A two-lane road ran the entire length to a ferry dock at the end of the pier.
 The ferry line shut down on October 16, 1937, 11 months after the Bay Bridge opened to auto traffic.

 Ferryboats

-In 1938, the Golden Poppy was sent to Washington state where it was renamed Chetzemoka and continued in service until 1973.
+In 1938, the Golden Poppy was sent to Washington state where it was renamed MV Chetzemoka and continued in service until 1973.
 In 1977, it sank in heavy seas as it was being towed back to San Francisco Bay.
 The Golden State was also sent to Washington state and renamed Kehloken.
 It was in service until 1979 when it was burned in a fire that spread from the pier it was moored to.
 The Golden Bear was damaged off the coast of Oregon while being towed to Washington state in 1937 and subsequently salvaged for parts.
 The Golden Dawn was simply retired in 1937, presumably for scrap.